mapsteps/welcome-email-editor/readme.txt

 == Changelog ==
 = 5.0 | May 22, 2021 =
 * Hey there, David here :) We have taken over the Welcome Email Editor project from our friend Sean Barton.
-This is our initial release - No new features were added.
+This is our initial release - Apart from some minor improvements, no new features were added.
 With this release we have reviewed & rewritten the codebase from ground up and greatly improved the settings page design.
 Stay tuned for more.